Tutorial: Migrate SQL Server to an Azure SQL Managed Instance offline using DMS

 Make a note of a Windows user (and password) that has full control privilege on the network share that you previously created.
 Azure Database Migration Service impersonates the user credential to upload the backup files to Azure Storage container for restore operation.

 Create a blob container and retrieve its SAS URI by using the steps in the article Manage Azure Blob Storage resources with Storage Explorer, be sure to select all permissions (Read, Write, Delete, List) on the policy window while creating the SAS URI.
-This detail provides Azure Database Migration Service with access to your storage account container for uploading the backup files used for migrating databases to Azure SQL Database managed instance.
+This detail provides Azure Database Migration Service with access to your storage account container for uploading the backup files used for migrating databases to SQL Managed Instance.

 Register the Microsoft.DataMigration resource provider